Skip to main content

 • COMM Honors

-Communication & Media Studies Major
+Communications & Media Studies Major

-Students who pursue Communication & Media Studies complete a major that includes the core courses below in communication & media studies and 6 courses from another field.
+Students who pursue Communications & Media Studies complete a major that includes the core courses below in communication & media studies and 6 courses from another field.
 These pre-approved tracks are listed below.
 Tracks presently available are Graphic & Interactive Design, Photography & Media, Sociology, Marketing, and Writing for Public Audiences.
 Students who wish to create a track that does not include one of these tracks must submit an interdepartmental major application to the Academic Standards Committee.

 The six-course core in communication and media studies is composed of the following courses: